linnabrown/run_dbcan/docs/installation.rst

 Build database
 --------------

-You can build database via this command,
+You can build database via this command:

 .. code-block:: shell

     dbcan_build --cpus 8 --db-dir db --clean

-`--cpu` indicates count of cpu you can use.
+1. `--cpu` indicates count of cpu you can use.
 Try as many as possible for fast building.

-`--db-dir` indicates database folder path.
+2. `--db-dir` indicates database folder path.
 Default is `db` on your current database

-`--clean` indicates clean the folder indicated by `--db-dir`.
+3. `--clean` indicates clean the folder indicated by `--db-dir`.
 You can remove this parameter if you don't want to clean, but we recommend you add this to keep away from index contamination.